Perfect Pot Roast and Gravy

 - Remove the bay leaf and pour the drippings/juice from the slow cooker into a large measuring cup (or into a fat separator if you want to pour off excess fat).

 - Continue stirring quickly while the gravy comes to a simmer.
-Let it cook for 1-2 minutes.
+Cook, stirring constantly, for 2 to 3 minutes until the gravy has thickened.
 Season to taste with additional salt and pepper, if needed.

 - Serve immediately with the pot roast and vegetables (and mashed potatoes, of course!).